 But how does this answer the question about the character of God?
 For this we have to move about 400 years forwards in history from the time of Abram.
 Israel has arrived on the border of Canaan and is encamped near the gateway city of Jericho.
 They know that God has given the land to them but they are not quite sure how they will conquer the land.

 What happened before this encounter gives us the insight we need.
-Joshua had sent two spies to gather intelligence about Jericho.
+Joshua sends two spies to gather intelligence about Jericho.
 When the two spies seek shelter and refuge with a prostitute in the city, she shares the following with them:

 What did Rahab conclude?